JujuAdams/Bento/docs/0.1/Shared-Events.md

 ### ValueUpdate

 Called once when the slider is created, and then every frame.
 The intention is that this event allows you to create a two-way binding for the slider.
 The function you set for this event should return the value you want to set for the slider.

-&nbsp;

-## Layout

-!> These two functions have niche use cases and may, at some point, be replaced.

-### LayoutExecute

-Called when deciding the layout of a UI element.
-You can (and should) use this event to move child elements too.

-### LayoutCheck

-Called when deciding if the previously set layout (see above) is valid.
-The function you set for this event should return `true` or `false` depending on whether the layout is still acceptable.